my-flow/paypalimporter/README.md

 ----------------------
 1. `git clone git@github.com:my-flow/paypalimporter.git` creates a copy of the repository.
-2. `ant paypalimporter` compiles the extension (and signs it if an applicable key pair is found).
+2. `ant all` compiles the extension (and signs it if an applicable key pair is found).

 Signing the extension